 Designating a Bequest

 Although an unrestricted bequest is of special value, allowing the College to use it however needed, many Wellesley donors have special interests that they may wish to support.
-You may designate the use of your bequest for such purposes as student scholarship support or faculty salary advancement.
-A bequest may also be used to create an individually named permanent endowment fund, which may be established with a minimum of $100,000.
+You may designate the use of your bequest for such purposes as financial aid or faculty salary advancement.
+A bequest may also be used to create an individually named permanent endowment fund.
+Please see the minimums for endowed funds here.

 For purposes of legally naming the College in a bequest, the College's corporate name should be used: Wellesley College, Wellesley, Massachusetts.

-If you wish to designate a bequest for a specific fund or purpose, please discuss your plans with the Office of Planned Giving to make sure the College can fulfill your wishes.
-Contact us at firstname.lastname@example.org, or call (800) 253-8916.
+If you wish to designate a bequest for a specific fund or purpose, please discuss your plans with the Office of Gift Planning to make sure the College can fulfill your wishes.

 Retirement Plan Assets